DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/create-a-new-chart.md

 1. Double click the shape to change its text.

-1. Right click the shape to invoke a context menu.
+1. Right click the shape to invoke the context menu.
 Select the **Insert Shape Image...** command.

 1. Select the shape image and click OK.